Q. What grade of stone do you sell?

 Q. How do you stay connected to the stone market and industry colleagues?

-A. GRANITE & MARBLE WORKS is a long-standing member of the Marble Institute of America (MIA).
-MIA is the largest trade association in the world to represent the stone market and it sets the standards for workmanship and ethical excellence.
-We also attend industry conferences and international trade shows to stay up-to-date on the latest technologies, trends, challenges, and opportunities.
+A. GRANITE & MARBLE WORKS is a long-standing member of the Natural Stone Institute, the largest trade association in the world to represent the stone market, setting the standards for workmanship and ethical excellence.
+We are also the Capital District’s exclusive member of the Rockhead USA Group, a council comprised of the “Best in Class” stone fabricator executives all over the United States, raising the industry bar from better products, to better employees, to better processes.
+In addition, we attend industry conferences and international trade shows to stay up-to-date on the latest technologies, trends, challenges, and opportunities.

 There are many advantages to using natural stone in place of synthetic materials such as Corian, Formica, porcelain, or ceramic tile.